vestrel00/Security-Project/README.txt

 *READ THE ENTIRE THING PLEASE*

+Secure Chat application over TCP/IP that uses RSA for pre-chat transactions and AES in CBC mode for in-chat transactions.

 I use Eclipse IDE.
 Source code for the server implementation is in sscServer folder.
 Source code for the client implementation is in sscClient folder.